IvanR-Vecerina/API-2021-SMTP/README.md

 You can learn more **[here](https://github.com/tweakers/MockMock)**.

-## **How to setup you mock SMTP server with docker**
+## **How to setup your mock SMTP server with docker**
-1. Clone MockMock from the link above and intall docker.
+1. Clone MockMock from the link above and install docker.
 2. Build the executable jar file from the source file of the clone mockmock

         mvn clean install --file "<path>\MockMock\pom.xml"